lastest revision: May 16, 2016

 The Association’s Annual Meeting of the membership will be held during May each year.
-Officers and Members-at-Large of the Executive Committee will be elected, and such other business of the Association as determined by the President and/or the Executive Committee will be conducted.
+Results of the election of Officers and Members-at-Large of the Executive Committee will be announced, and such other business of the Association as determined by the President and/or the Executive Committee will be conducted.
 Written notification of the Annual meeting will be provided to all members at least ten working days in advance of the meeting.

 General meetings of the membership will be held during the University’s academic year.
 Meeting notices, including a tentative agenda will be emailed or mailed to all Association members at least three weeks in advance of a scheduled meeting.

 Subcommittees of the Executive Committee may be created as needed.

 All meetings of the Association are governed by Robert’s Rules of Order.

 The Executive Committee will initiate a review of these bylaws every three years.
 Amendments to these bylaws may be made by a majority vote of members at an Annual Meeting of the Association.
 Proposed bylaws amendments must be mailed to all Association members at least ten working days prior to an Annual Meeting at which they are acted upon.
 Once an amendment is duly approved, it becomes effective immediately.

 Approved November 30, 2006

 (Revised March 27, 2007)